Azure/azure-powershell/src/Chaos/Chaos.Autorest/docs/Update-AzChaosTarget.md

 # Update-AzChaosTarget

 ## SYNOPSIS
-Create a Target resource that extends a tracked regional resource.
+Update a Target resource that extends a tracked regional resource.

 ## SYNTAX